 the Public Sector

-- Reduction of labor-intensive processes and excessive costs
+- Reduction of labor-intensive processes

-- Reduced opportunities for corruption and abuse
+- Reduced potential for corruption and abuse

 - Increased trust in government and online civil systems